jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Hirelings

 **Hirelings** are non-protagonist characters (NPCs) you can employ to carry your burdens and assist you in your endeavors.
-Hirelings are created just like PCs with two exceptions: they have d4 in each ability and either roll or start with 3 hit points.
+Hirelings are created just like PCs.
 When performing a relevant task, your hirelings may help just as another PC would.

-Hirelings cost 5 coin per day.
-You may pay 5 additional coin per day to employ a hireling with a higher ability die.
-If not paid upfront, you must roll a WIL contest whenever asking a hireling to do something dangerous.
+Hirelings take an equal share of any plunder, minus their upfront fee of 5 coin per day.
+If this fee is not paid in advance, you must roll a WIL contest whenever asking a hireling to do something dangerous.

 You can employ a number of hirelings equal to your WIL.